How to Get to Ostrava

 Please note these tips:

-- The buses leave regularly from the airport so don't feel rushed or upset if you miss the bus.
+- The buses leave regularly from the airport so do not feel rushed or upset if you miss the bus.

 - Use of public transportation will require you to purchase a ticket.
 This means you need cash (Czech crowns, code: CZK; sign: Kč).
 There are ATM machines available in the Prague airport.